Constraints on Phase Transitions in Neutron Star Matter: Phenomenology and Models

-While a strong first-order phase transition in neutron star matter seems unlikely based on current empirical observations, a continuous crossover from hadrons to quarks is still possible within the present data-driven constraints.
-Such a scenario is realised for example in the QHC21 equation of state \cite{Kojo2022}.
+While a strong first-order phase transition in neutron star matter seems unlikely based on the current empirical observations, a continuous crossover from hadrons to quarks is still possible within the present data-driven constraints.
+Such a scenario is realized, for example, in the QHC21 equation of state~\cite{Kojo2022}.
 It features a smooth interpolation between low and high densities from nuclear to quark matter regimes.
-The quark matter phase is described by a three-flavor Nambu--Jona-Lasinio (NJL) model including pairing (diquark) degrees of freedom and a strongly repulsive vector coupling between quarks.
-In order to build up the necessary pressure at high densities, this vector coupling must be comparable to or larger than the strength of the standard scalar-pseudoscalar interaction in the NJL model.
+The quark matter phase is described by a three-flavor Nambu--Jona-Lasinio (NJL) model that includes pairing (diquark) degrees of freedom and a strongly repulsive vector coupling between quarks.
+In order to build up the necessary pressure at high densities, this vector coupling must be comparable to or larger than the strength of the standard scalar--pseudoscalar interaction in the NJL model.
 The density at which the interpolated turnover to quark matter takes place in the QHC21 EoS is chosen as $\rho\gtrsim 3.5\,\rho_0$, within the range of central densities that can be reached in $M\gtrsim 2\,M_\odot$ neutron stars.
-A crossover from hadrons to quarks could also involve an intermediate phase of quarkyonic matter \cite{McLerran2019, Fujimoto2023}.
+A crossover from hadrons to quarks could also involve an intermediate phase of quarkyonic matter~\cite{McLerran2019, Fujimoto2023}.

-\subsection{Chiral symmetry restoration in dense matter: from first-order phase transition to crossover}
+\subsection{Restoration of Chiral Symmetry in Dense Matter: From First-Order Phase Transition to~Crossover}

-The quest for chiral symmetry restoration at high baryon densities, a transition from the spontaneously broken Nambu-Goldstone realisation to the unbroken Wigner-Weyl mode, has been a persistent issue for a long time.
-A possible first-order chiral phase transition and the existence of a corresponding critical end point in the QCD phase diagram have always been topics of prime interest \cite{Stephanov1998, Fukushima2003, Fischer2014}.
-Early hypotheses concerning the occurance of a first-order phase transition were frequently based on Nambu--Jona-Lasinio type (NJL) models in mean-field approximation \cite{Asakawa1989, Klimt1990, Scavenius2001}, later extended by incorporating confinement aspects through added Polyakov loop degrees of freedom \cite{Roessner2007,Roessner2008, Hell2010}.
+The quest for chiral symmetry restoration at high baryon densities---a transition from the spontaneously broken Nambu--Goldstone realization to the unbroken Wigner--Weyl mode---has been a persistent issue for a long time.
+A possible first-order chiral phase transition and the existence of a corresponding critical endpoint in the QCD phase diagram have always been topics of prime interest~\cite{Stephanov1998, Fukushima2003, Fischer2014}.
+Early hypotheses concerning the occurrence of a first-order phase transition were frequently based on Nambu--Jona-Lasinio (NJL)-type models in mean-field approximation~\cite{Asakawa1989, Klimt1990, Scavenius2001}, which were later extended by \textls[20]{incorporating confinement aspects through added Polyakov-loop degrees of} freedom~\cite{Roessner2007,Roessner2008, Hell2010}.